KULeuven-Diepenbeek/osc-course/content/ch7-scheduling/towards.md

 {{% /task %}}

+### Dynamic Time Slice Length

+As we can see from the example above and the discussion before that, it's indeed difficult to find an optimal, singular time slice length for all processes in a system over time.

+However, there is a relatively simple insight that we should get by now: if the optimal time slice depends on how often the processes pauses itself (which is often for I/O-bound, and more rare for CPU-bound), we can start assigning **dynamic time slice lengths** to processes, depending on their past behaviour!

+For example, if task X got a time slice of 20ms, but paused itself after just 5ms, we might decide to give it just a 10ms time slice the next time it's scheduled, as we expect it to be I/O-bound.
+Inversely, if task Y does run for its complete 20ms time slice, we might increase that to 30ms the next time, as it's probably CPU-bound.

+Note that, even if a task evolves from I/O bound to CPU-bound (or back), the logic still works! **The time slice will keep adjusting itself dynamically** over time to accomodate whatever a task needs at a given time.

+This is a very elegant yet powerful solution that is indeed used in practice.
+However, it also has some challenges.
+Two of the main ones are:

+1. We still need lower and upper bounds for the time slice lengths, which are not trivial to determine
+2. CPU-bound tasks can still end up blocking I/O-bound or interactive tasks, especially if the CPU-bound tasks get a relatively large time slice!

+This latter point isn't a problem if the CPU-bound task is something the user is actually waiting for (e.g., using Photoshop).
+However, if it's a background process that's processing data (for example updating a search index, scanning files for viruses), we would rather not have that process interupting more important tasks (e.g., while the user is using a Web browser).

+As such, **even with dynamic time slice lengths, we still need to add the concept of priorities** of processes, to make sure we can manually (using C APIs, see the lab in 7.4) or automatically (e.g., which window is the user currently interacting with) ensure important processes are given more CPU time.

 <!--
 With the knowledge of the dispatch latency, the size of the time slice can re-visited.
 We assume the following setting: